dj-ryan/viper-temp-alarm-2.0/README.md

 This project must me built as a PlatformIO project.
 - Install VS Code and PlatformIO extension
-- Locate PlatformIO project folder and clone this git repo into it
+- Open the project using PlatformIO
 - Install 2 library dependencies using PIO
     - densaugeo/base64@^1.2.0
 	- arduino-libraries/NTPClient@^3.1.0